 Throughout private industry and government, employees and managers are constantly being exhorted to be innovative.
 We set up innovation teams, labs, and contests to encourage employees to do more with technology.
-They are told "Be Innovative!" and to go forth a create the next market disrupting idea.
+They are told “Be Innovative!” and create the next market-disrupting idea.

 To make these efforts successful, leaders should strive to develop an environment that encourages employee behavior, leading to new and innovative thought.
 I call these the three C’s of innovation culture: Curiosity, Communication, and Courage.

 Curiosity – “Learn something unexpected.
 “As children, most people asked plenty of questions – they wanted to learn.
 But inquisitive behavior usually gets discouraged as we grow older.
 We don’t want to appear foolish in front of our peers.
 An employee doesn’t want to appear uninformed in front of his supervisor.
 We often are reluctant to reveal to others the gaps in our knowledge.
 Encourage your employees to take advantage of their conversations throughout the day and take the extra effort to learn something new, especially when meeting someone for the first time.
 Today I met someone and learned how recycling plants sort plastic within milliseconds using light sensors.
 Taking the time to see where this person would lead the conversation allowed me to learn something unexpected.
 Curiosity widens our knowledge and perspective, giving us a better opportunity to develop innovative solutions later on.

 Communication – “Different perspectives + open communication -> new approaches.”
 Who do your employees talk to each day?
 Most likely, the same 4 or 5 employees with similar backgrounds are assigned to the same unit.
 Different perspectives addressing a challenge together often can lead to a more innovative and efficient solution.
 Encourage your employees to talk with others outside their immediate circle.